By Jack Margaros

-Major League Baseball (MLB) Vice President of Baseball and Softball Development, David James, reiterated one common phrase several times throughout his hour-long lecture in the Townhouse Conference Room on Tuesday evening.
+David James, Major League Baseball (MLB) Vice President of Baseball and Softball Development, reiterated one common phrase throughout his hour-long lecture in the Townhouse Conference Room on Tuesday evening.

 “I wasn’t, and never have been, a very good baseball player.”

-Coming from a former Little Leaguer who “played the minimum” six defensive outs and touched the batter’s box once, James can empathize with today’s youth that are overlooked for their lack of abilities to compete with their peers.
+Coming from a former Little Leaguer who “played the minimum” six defensive outs and grazed the batter’s box once, James can empathize with today’s youth that are overlooked for their lack of abilities to compete with their peers.
+But he is looking to change that.
+To make sure everyone has more than enough opportunities to play and develop a passion for the game of baseball

-“When I hear about some of these programs, I think of kids like me,” James said.
-“Again, [they] may not necessarily be able to secure a college scholarship, but the game is providing other opportunities for these kids and more importantly providing opportunities to these communities.”
+“When I hear about some of these programs, I think of kids like me,” James said. “(They) may not necessarily be able to secure a college scholarship, but the game is providing other opportunities for these kids and more importantly providing opportunities to these communities.”

 MLB partnered with USA Baseball to create the Play Ball initiative in 2015.
 Events such as pitch, hit, and run, and the Junior Home Run Derby start as local competitions.
 The winners advance to a larger pool of competition among their region, and those winners advance to compete for a national championship.

-What separates the national championship from the rest is a trip to the MLB All-Star Game to compete.
+What separates the national championship from the rest is a trip to the MLB All-Star Game to compete — a “once in a lifetime opportunity.”

 “[The youth] walk away from the game at 5-6 years old,” James said.
 “We have to hope that they have a wonderful experience and become lifetime fans.
 The problem with that is tee-ball has not really evolved over the last 20-30 years.”

-To combat this, USA Baseball partnered with Franklin Sports to create a tee with a larger cup, and the players use foam or plastic balls and bats for a revised version of traditional tee-ball.
+Fun At-Bat changes that.
+USA Baseball partnered with Franklin Sports to create a tee with a larger cup, and replaced the traditional bat and ball with foam or plastic substitutes.

-With this new idea, USA Baseball collaborated with Shape America, an organization that creates physical education curriculums for school districts.
+With this “new age” tee-ball, USA Baseball collaborated with Shape America, an organization that creates physical education curriculums for school districts.
 Fun At-Bat has been integrated into several physical education programs, exposing it to over 1 million students.

 Springfield is one of countless areas to host a Play Ball event.
 In addition, all 30 Major League teams are involved with the initiative in some capacity.
 At the end of each event, children are sent home with their own foam bat and ball to keep.